jtheisen/sqlizer/readme.md

         return { orderNo, count, latestInvoice };
     })

-It's a more verbose than the LINQ version, but since it follows SQL's concepts more closely
+It's more verbose than the LINQ version, but since it follows SQL's concepts more closely

 - it expresses better what the resulting SQL will be like,